TheYk98/Impd_Parking_Balloon/README.md

 * ### Welcome The Automation
      Not only finding spaces, this project helps you to calculate the parking fee for individual vechicle.
 No say goodbye to your work force.
  * ### Safer.
-      With everything being automated,there is high risk of thefts, cyber crime.
-But,This project brings along with cutting edge image processing algorithms that recogonizes vechile number plates and other criminal activites.
+      With everything being automated,there is high risk of thefts and cyber crimes.
+But,This project brings along with cutting edge image processing algorithms that recogonizes vechile number plates and other criminal activites .
  * ### Security guards.
 No longer necessary :(
       This is the major disadvantage of this project as this might cost a man's job.